AntelopeIO/antler-proj/docs/man/antler-proj.1.md

 Command arguments:
     -h,--help                   Print this help message and exit -p,--path                   This must be the path to the `project.yml` or the path containing it.
 Default is current directory.
-    [path]                      Path to the root of the project.
 ```
 **Example: `antler-proj populate ./project`**